 The City will facilitate smaller-scale multi-unit and workforce housing to encourage and promote a mix of dwelling types and sizes in lower-density, high-resource residential neighborhoods.
-These building types, such as duplexes, fourplexes, and courtyard buildings, support diverse housing opportunities.
+Commonly referred to as "missing middle housing." tThese building types, such as duplexes, fourplexes, and courtyard buildings, support diverse housing opportunities.
 Smaller homes cost less to rent or purchase, and these neighborhoods provide services and amenities within walking distance.